Steffiroseck/TomatoComparativeGenomics_Pipeline/README.md

     install.packages("BiocManager")
     BiocManager::install("GO.db")

-If the softwares used in the pipeline are not already installed, please find the  instructions to install them below;
+If the softwares used in the pipeline are not already installed, please find the  instructions to install them below

 1. samtools

     a.
 Download the most current version from the Samtools website (http://sourceforge.net/projects/samtools/files/samtools/)
     b.
 Unzip the file
     c.
 In Bash,